psychemedia/storytelling-notes/giant-three-golden-hairs.md

 " I was ferried over a river," he replied, " and there I picked it up, for it lies upon the shore like sand."

-" Can I not fetch some as well?" asked the King, feel- ing quite covetous.
+" Can I not fetch some as well?" asked the King, feeling quite covetous.

 " As much as you like ; there is a ferryman who will row you across, and then you can fill your sacks on the other side."